dominicgaliano/fullstack-blog-demo/deployment_notes.md

 12. Install and setup nginx reverse proxy to forward HTTP requests to a required port on EC2 instance

 13. Run servers and redis-server

+_TODO NEXT:_

+- probably should just go ahead and get the repo in an EC2 instance to see what goes wrong and what needs to be added to this list